 This course gives an overview of the most relevant GPGPU computing techniques to accelerate computationally demanding tasks on HPC heterogeneous architectures based on GPUs.

 The course will start with an architectural overview of modern GPU based heterogeneous architectures, focusing on its computing power versus data movement needs.
-The course will cover a high level (pragma-based) programming approach with OpenACC for a fast porting startup, .
+The course will cover a high level (pragma-based) programming approach with OpenACC for a fast porting startup, and lower level approaches based on nVIDIA CUDA programming languages for finer grained computational intensive tasks. .
 A particular attention will be given on performance tuning and techniques to overcome common data movement bottlenecks and patterns.

 By the end of the course, students will be able to: